Reading these articles inspires us to keep selling fairly traded handicrafts to help people maintain positive sources of income.

 Alcohol and Culture

 Alcohol is an important part of Ugandan culture.
 It is served at events such as death, birth, marriage, and circumcision ceremonies.
 And alcohol is readily available: about 10 percent of state revenue comes from beer factories, and household alcohol production is a valued skill, handed down from generation to generation.
 There are many drinking clubs where these home brews are shared and which charge membership fees.
+But Uganda's history of political instability and poverty has also been a contributor to heavy drinking.
+Protracted war in Uganda has demoralized many, likely leading some to drink more heavily.
+And the problem is cyclical--drinking contributes to low economic productivity and more poverty.

 And alcohol is tightly woven into the economy of many regions.
 Home-brewing and distilling alcohol is not only a cultural activity but a large part of many families' incomes, which families use to pay school fees and household expenses.
 Women and children are often involved in the sale of home-brewed alcohol, due to a lack of income-generating alternatives.
 Research has indicated that economic involvement of women and children increases their alcohol consumption, and that some children begin drinking as early as age 8.